14 Nov Budgeting for Dummies: A Beginner’s Guide

 Repeat the budgeting process every month.

-One thing I really like about how we do the budget in our house is that we do a new budget each month.
-I think it’s important to do an annual budget so you can do some projections and planning, but reviewing the budget and revising it on a monthly budget is a key component to success here.
+One thing I really like about the way we budget in our house is that we do a new budget each month.
+I think it’s important to do an annual budget so you can do some projections and planning, but reviewing the budget and revising it on a monthly basis is a key component to success here.

 The reason for this is that every month is different.
 Every month has different expenses.
 Many months have different income totals, too.
 Doing the budget every month helps make sure there is a plan for every dollar before it hits your bank account.
 When you have a plan for that money, you can avoid spending on a whim, which can really eat away at your financial success over the long term.